ChendoChap/Playstation-4-Save-Mounter/README.md

 ### You need
 * To make sure you're using a recent ps4debug version, bin of the latest ps4debug (as of 11/14) is included in the download
+* To be able to run .net framework 2.0 executables (even windows 98 is able to do this)
 ## Prerequisites
 * PS4 5.05
 * FTP Client (eg filezilla, ...)